Free Online DFD Maker

 Every arrow carries a label that names the data moving through it — customer details, validated order, payment token, confirmation message.

-External entities, processes, data stores, and flows follow Yourdon-DeMarco conventions by default, with shape variants you can switch to if your team uses Gane-Sarson.
+External entities, processes, data stores, and flows follow Yourdon-DeMarco conventions by default, with Gane-Sarson shape variants you can switch to.

 Numbered Processes and Stores